- Leading Community Services Organisation

 About the opportunity

-- Experience working with people with a lived experience of mental health issues and/or psychosocial disability (preferred)
+- Experience working with people with AOD and/or Mental Health issues.

 How to apply

 If this sounds like you, find out more or apply today.
 Please upload the following as part of your application:

 - Cover Letter (1 page outlining your suitability according to the position description)

 - Current Resume (no more than 3 pages)

 For more information regarding the role, please reach out to Heather Humm, Team Leader – AOD on [email protected]